* Asia ECM volume in H1 up 22 percent y/y to $142 bln

 * China CDR complications will take time to work through

 By Sumeet Chatterjee

 HONG KONG, June 29 (Reuters) - Chinese tech titans preparing to float in Hong Kong and New York are likely to face a bumpy ride if trade tensions between the world's two biggest economies persist, potentially dragging on capital raisings after a stellar first half.

-While so far there has not been any significant impact from the U.S.-China trade spat, with funds raised in Asia-Pacific equity capital markets (ECM) at three-year highs and blockbuster IPOs such as that by Xiaomi, there are indications smaller deals are getting hurt.
+While so far there has not been any significant impact from the U.S.-China trade spat, with funds raised in Asia-Pacific equity capital markets (ECM) at a three-year high and blockbuster listings such as Xiaomi still on track, there are indications smaller deals are getting hurt.

 "What prospective equity issuers can fall victim to in the case of U.S.-China trade tension is the sentiment across the broader equity markets, because investors put trade wars among their top two or three concerns," said Ashu Khullar, head of Asia Pacific capital markets origination at Citigroup.